 Key Features of the Dewalt 7491

 The rip capacity is 32-1/2 inches.
-The increased pressure it comes with gives an increased capacity to the machine.
+The increased pressure it comes with gives increased ability to the machine.

 Max cutting depth